-At the least level lets learn this – HTTP allows many Internet service provider to tamper the web pages visited by you or when you are on it, if they want.
-They may add content to the web page, modify page, or even remove things.
+At the least level, let’s learn this – HTTP allows many Internet service provider to tamper the web pages visited by you or when you are on it if they want.
+They may add content to the web page, modify the page, or even remove things.
 For example, ISPs or any external entity having access to all this browsing information may use this method to inject more advertisements into web pages you visit.

 Google’s Important Update

-Maybe you might have heard about latest Google security update recently?
-As per the update Google says that it is going to phase out ‘secure’ badge for the HTTPS sites and the HTTP sites will be marked as “Not secure” with red color or something in the address bar.
-So is you website Secure with SSL ?
+Maybe you might have heard about the latest Google security update recently?
+As per the update, Google says that it is going to phase out ‘secure’ badge for the HTTPS sites and the HTTP sites will be marked as “Not secure” with red color or something in the address bar.
+So is your website Secure with SSL ?